ryanminkiscuteaf/CS-130/README.md

 REMEMBER to use the global event emitter in src/js/event/EventEmitter.js and use the event names in src/js/event/EventNames.js.

 IMPORTANT:
-- Currently parts bin uses Draggable Generic so don't drag the object out of the parts bin.- Click on the object to clone it.
+- Currently parts bin uses Draggable Generic so don't drag the object out of the parts bin.
+- Click on the object to clone it.
 - Click anywhere on the screen to add a new object to the parts bin.